 • Funding - It will be used for loans to the public sector, for instance for investments in district heating networks and renovation of buildings.
 The facility will include €1.5 B in grants from the EU budget and up to €10 B in loans from the EIB's own sources.
-The facility will mobilise up to between €25 and 30 B of investments for helping territories and regions most affected by the
+The facility will mobilise up to between €25 and 30 B of investments for helping territories and regions most affected by the transition to a climate-neutral economy, prioritising those that have less capacity to deal with the costs of the transition.

-&lt;sup>7 See section on InvestEu.
+8 See section on InvestEu.

-- transition to a climate-neutral economy, prioritising those that have less capacity to deal with the costs of the transition. - Scope On 28 May 2020 the EC presented its proposal for a public sector loan facility under the JTM (European Commission, 2020f).
+• Scope - On 28 May 2020 the EC presented its proposal for a public sector loan facility under the JTM (European Commission, 2020f).
 The facility will be implemented with the involvement of the EIB and will encourage investments that support the transition towards a climate-neutral economy by public sector authorities to the benefit of coal- and carbon-intensive regions.
 The facility will be accessible to all MSs, initially based on national envelopes, through calls for proposals that meet the following criteria: (i) projects benefit territories identified in an approved territorial just transition plan; (ii) projects receive an EIB loan under the facility; and (iii) projects do not generate sufficient market revenue streams.
 Projects must also comply with the lending policy of the EIB.
 Investment areas will include energy and transport infrastructure, district heating networks, public transport, energy efficiency measures and social infrastructure, and other projects that can directly benefit the communities in the affected regions and reduce the socio-economic costs of the transition towards a climate-neutral Europe by 2050.
 All investments under the public sector loan facility are to be carried out based on territorial just transition plans and have to also comply with the EIB lending policies, rules and procedures.
 An EIB financing must be secured in order to receive the grant.